 Driving restrictions have been in effect across Costa Rica since March 23 and are set to continue until further notice.
 Driving restrictions are in effect based on the last digit of the license plate.
 Restrictions vary between weekday restrictions and weekend restrictions.

-The following weekday restrictions are currently in effect across the country.
-Driving is permitted between the hours of 5 am and 10 pm
+The following weekday restrictions are currently in effect across the country in both orange and yellow zones.
+Driving is permitted between the hours of 5 am and 10 pm.

 - Mondays: Vehicles with license plates ending in 1 and 2 cannot drive.
 Vehicles with license plates ending in all other numbers can drive freely.